 The IA function plans its internal audit schedules in consultation with, but independent of the Management.
 The audit plan is submitted to the AC for approval prior to the commencement of the internal audits.
-In addition, the AC works closely with the relevant Management to ensure that the internal controls are being reviewed and discussed with the relevant Management personnel responsible for the areas being reviewed.
-Key processes including cash management, revenue and receivables and general controls, of the Company were reviewed in FY2023.
-The summary of findings and recommendations by the internal auditors are discussed at the AC meetings.
-The related internal audit report, including the Management's responses and implementation status, have been reviewed and approved by the AC.
-No high risk weaknesses were identified based on the work done in FY2023.
+In addition, the AC works closely with the relevant Management Personnel to ensure that the internal controls are being addressed.
+Key processes including Cash Management, Human Resource Management and Payroll Processing, Trading and IT general controls, of the Company were reviewed by the internal auditor in FY2024.
+The related internal audit report, including the Management's responses and implementation status of previous internal audit recommendations, have been reviewed and approved by the AC and a summary of internal audit findings was also presented at an AC meeting.
+No high-risk weaknesses were identified based on the work done in FY2024.